-If you are taking part in 'Our Mill - Its History in Pictures':
+If you are taking part in 'Millwrighting - Past and Present':

-This year National Mills Weekend is celebrating 'Our Mill - Its History in Pictures', and highlighting the [building/people/importance] of our mill.
+This year National Mills Weekend is celebrating 'Millwrighting - Past and Present', and highlighting the [building/people/importance] of our mill.
 [Mill name] is contributing with [details of your event (see section 2 of the Support Pack)].